 “For me, it’s massive peace of mind, and one less thing to worry about when you’re going through cancer.
 You can concentrate on your family, and recovery – the things that matter,” he says.

 As well as these at home comforts and practical bonuses, a review of studies in the Medical Journal of Australia found that hospital services delivered at home can improve patient outcomes, boost patient and carer satisfaction, and lower hospital readmission rates.

 Some of the health benefits of treatment at home may also include better sleep and less risk of exposure to infections – which can be especially critical during the current pandemic.

 How do you access treatment at home?

 Matthew didn’t know at home treatment was an option.
 “We didn’t realise it until later on that chemo@home is provided by HCF,” he says.
 “HCF had done all the work beforehand to make it available for us.”

 Most times a treating doctor approaches HCF or one of our providers to see if you’re eligible, so if you think treatment at home is for you, chat to your doctor about it.
 If they agree you're safe to get treatment at home, they can contact a provider (depending on availability in the area where you live).

-So far, we’ve partnered with at-home providers in every state except Tasmania and offer multiple providers to give you flexibility of choice.
+So far, we’ve partnered with at home providers in every state and territory except Tasmania and Northern Territory and offer multiple providers to give you flexibility of choice.
 Hospitals have a list of our providers so they can refer people for treatments that are covered by HCF in your home.